cspades/predi-home/README.md

 2) Optimize (as a function of the number of controllable features, the temporal granularity, and the distance between trajectories) the amount of time and computation necessary for the machine learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
 Alternatively, minimize human override/intervention during training/adaptation.

-3) Design and implement an efficient unsupervised learning algorithm that differentiates smart home trajectory data into classes of trajectories that the smart home resident(s) can activate or deactivate, to rapidly adjust and train the autonomous policy of the smart home.
+3) Design and implement an efficient unsupervised learning algorithm that differentiates smart home trajectory data into classes of trajectories that the smart home resident(s) can activate or deactivate, to rapidly adjust or limit the training and autonomy of the smart home.

 ## Project Specifications and Methodology